Aliases for AGO3 Gene

 GeneCards Summary for AGO3 Gene

-AGO3 (Argonaute RISC Catalytic Component 3) is a Protein Coding gene.
-Among its related pathways are PI-3K cascade and PI-3K cascade.
-GO annotations related to this gene include RNA binding.
+AGO3 (Argonaute 3, RISC Catalytic Component) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Signaling by GPCR.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is PIWIL4.

 UniProtKB/Swiss-Prot for AGO3 Gene